SilverDev637/Dodge-the-Barriers/README.md

 > ## Changelog:

- * v3.0: Two new levels in the code: Level 2 and 3, only 2 points are clean in level 2 and 1 point is clean in level 3.
+ * v3.0: Two new levels in the code: Level 2 and 3, only 2 spots are clean in level 2 and 1 spot is clean in level 3.
  * v3.1: A new level playable now!
-Level 2: When you reach point 24 you go to level 2.
+Level 2: When you reach the score 24 you go to level 2.
  * v3.2: Bug fixed: At pass level, there was no clean point barrier.
  * v3.4: A new level playable now!
-Level 3: When you reach point 60 you go to level 3.
+Level 3: When you reach the score 60 you go to level 3.
  * v3.5: Fixed bugs in level 3.
 Added new barrier patterns to levels 1 and 2: now those levels have 5 and 6 different patterns.
  * v3.6: Now press "A+B" to see your real score.
  * v3.7: Press "A+B" to pause the game.